The 8 Best User Feedback Tools for your SaaS

 Finally, I’ll show you 8 of the best customer feedback tools for your SaaS.

-Why you NEED to collect customer feedback
+Why do you NEED to collect user feedback?

 In recent years, SaaS has seen a huge shift towards bringing the voice of the customer into any major product decisions.